 Education, by ACEND, and credentialing, by CDR, are the processes that ensure RDNs and DTRs are up-to-date on the latest best practices in dietetics.
 Read More

-Some RDs hold additional certifications in specialized areas of practice.
+Some RDNs hold additional certifications in specialized areas of practice.
 These are awarded through CDR, the credentialing agency for the Academy, and/or other medical and nutrition organizations and are recognized within the profession, but are not required.
 Some of the certifications include pediatric or renal nutrition, sports dietetics, nutrition support and diabetes education.

 Dietitians study a variety of subjects, ranging from food and nutrition sciences, foodservice systems management, business, economics, computer science, culinary arts, sociology and communication to science courses such as biochemistry, physiology, microbiology, anatomy and chemistry.

-Individuals who completed their education and training outside of the US, or received credentials in another country, may be eligible to become credentialed RDs in the US.
+Individuals who completed their education and training outside of the US, or received credentials in another country, may be eligible to become credentialed RDNs in the US.
 Individuals who have completed the education and credentialing requirements in one country may be eligible for another country's credentialing examination if the two countries have entered into a "reciprocity" agreement to allow this.
 If reciprocity does not apply, you must have your academic degree validated as equivalent to the bachelor's or master's degree conferred by a US regionally-accredited college or university and complete an ACEND-approved supervised practice requirement to establish your eligibility to sit for the exam.
-It is important to note that all individuals who establish registration eligibility — whether under the provisions of a reciprocity agreement or through the combination of a validated academic degree and supervised practice program — must successfully write the Registration Examination for Dietitians to earn the RD credential.
+It is important to note that all individuals who establish registration eligibility — whether under the provisions of a reciprocity agreement or through the combination of a validated academic degree and supervised practice program — must successfully write the Registration Examination for Dietitians to earn the RDN credential.

-If you already have a bachelor's degree that is not in dietetics and are interested in becoming a registered dietitian, you should have your college transcript evaluated by a director of a dietetics program accredited or approved by ACEND.
+If you already have a bachelor's degree that is not in dietetics and are interested in becoming a registered dietitian nutritionist, you should have your college transcript evaluated by a director of a dietetics program accredited or approved by ACEND.
 Because the policies, procedures and costs for the transcript evaluation may vary from one institution to another, you may want to contact more than one dietetics program for further information.

 The program director will evaluate your previous academic preparation and identify the courses that you will need to complete at that school to meet the educational requirements for dietetic registration.
 It may be possible to complete the required dietetics coursework while enrolled in a graduate program.
 The dietetics program director can advise you of your options.